JamesVentures/james/README.md

 1. `James.sol` - Responsible for managing membership & voting rights, proposal submissions, voting, and processing proposals based on the outcomes of the votes.
 2. `GuildBank.sol` - Responsible for managing Guild assets.

-James has a native asset called `shares`.
+James has a native asset called `bonds`.
 Shares are minted and assigned when a new member is accepted into the Guild and provide voting rights on new membership proposals.
 They are non-transferrable, but can be *irreversibly* redeemed at any time to collect a proportional share of all ETH held by the Guild in the Guild Bank.

 James operates through the submission, voting on, and processing of a series of membership proposals.
 To combat spam, new membership proposals can only be submitted by existing members and require a 10 ETH deposit.
 Applicants who wish to join must find a Guild member to champion their proposal and have that member call `submitProposal` on their behalf.
-The membership proposal includes the number of shares the applicant is requesting, and either the amount of ETH the applicant is offering as tribute or a pledge that the applicant will complete some work that benefits the Guild.
+The membership proposal includes the number of bonds the applicant is requesting, and either the amount of ETH the applicant is offering as tribute or a pledge that the applicant will complete some work that benefits the Guild.

 All ETH offered as tribute is held in escrow by the `James.sol` contract until the proposal vote is completed and processed.
-If a proposal vote passes, the applicant becomes a member, the shares requested are minted and assigned to them, and their tribute ETH is deposited into the `GuildBank.sol` contract.
+If a proposal vote passes, the applicant becomes a member, the bonds requested are minted and assigned to them, and their tribute ETH is deposited into the `GuildBank.sol` contract.
 If a proposal vote is rejected, all tribute ETH is returned to the applicant.
 In either case, the 10 ETH deposit is returned to the member who submitted the proposal.

 Proposals are voted on in the order they are submitted.
 The *voting period* for each proposal is 7 days.
 During the voting period, members can vote (only once, no redos) on a proposal by calling `submitVote`.
 There can be 5 proposals per day, so there can be a maximum of 35 proposals being voted on at any time (staggered by 4.8 hours).
 Proposal votes are determined by simple majority of votes cast on the proposal, with no quorum requirement.